EnmDR/RATIO/framework.md

 **Facet.** A thematic category of instructions within a layer.
 Each facet has an obligation status (whether it requires content or may be left empty).

+**Instantiation.** A concrete set of instructions populating the facets of one or more layers for a specific user, project, or task.
+An instantiation is valid if every instruction satisfies the assignment trees and drafting principles defined below.

 **Precedence.** When instructions from different layers conflict, the instruction with narrower persistence prevails: a prompt instruction (L₅) overrides a project instruction (L₂), which overrides a style instruction (L₃), which overrides a user preference (L₁).
 L₄ does not generate precedence conflicts because it activates conditionally and operates on task procedures rather than general behavior.

 ## Drafting principles